ndf-zz/asfv1/README.md

 	target2:			; target on its own line
 	target3:	and	0x12	; all three targets are the same

-Use of a predefined symbol or a previously equated name for a target label will result in a parser error:
+Use of an already defined label for a target will result in a parser error:

 	EQU	error	-1
 	error:	or	0x800000